Regenerative Travel Why Ethical Travel Needs More Guts

 - Prioritise depth over breadth: stay longer in fewer places.

-- Circulate money within the community.
+- Circulate money within the community rather than through international chains.

 - Opt for land-based, slower travel when possible.